fermyon/developer/content/cloud/pricing-and-billing.md

 **Can I purchase a better level of support?**

-Call us and we’ll work to understand the situation and see if we can create a solution to meet your needs.
+Please reach out to [support@fermyon.com](mailto:support@fermyon.com), and we’ll work to understand the situation and see if we can create a solution to meet your needs.

 **Does Fermyon Cloud Starter Plan or Growth Plan come with any Service Level Agreements and if so, what are they?**